-In accordance with the Transparency Act, and solely for purposes of compliance with that Act, this Statement was approved on 30 May 2024 by the directors the board of Pfizer AS.
+In accordance with the Transparency Act, and solely for purposes of compliance with that Act, this Statement was approved on 9 May 2025 by the directors the board of Pfizer AS.

-Solely for purposes of the Transparency Act, this Statement was signed by the directors of Pfizer AS, on the dates noted below.
+Solely for purposes of the Transparency Act, this Statement was signed by the directors of Pfizer AS, on 9 May 2025.